Xetibo/ReSet-Doc/sections/literature.typ

 that the application requires, meaning the code has to be contained within the framework of the developer of the application.

+// TODO: Explain loader -> ELF loader

 #subsubsubsection("Example")
 For Rust, the crate "libloading" handles the mapping of C functions to Rust in a simple fashion.
 This allows a straight forward usage of dynamic libraries.
 Figure/* TODO */ visualizes a simple dynamic library with a single function.

 ```rs
 // code in the calling binary